monsonite/MINT/README.md

 @   FETCH a value from memory
 !
 STORE a value to memory

+User Definitions:

+:   Define a new word  DEF
+;   End of user definition  END

 Variables:

 }   SAVE the top of stack to a variable